Bird

 overly fat, but with some adipose tissue.
 No sign of old injury.
 Death was

 probably due to a blow on the back of the skull.
-Though the skull itself was not
+Though the skull itself was

-a shrike, or hit something in flying up.
-Anyway death was due to injury and not
+been attacked by a shrike, or hit something in flying up.
+Anyway death was

-to weather conditions or starvation."
+due to injury and not to weather conditions or starvation."

 src